 Prior to starting the final project you should first choose and consult the intended final project supervisor.
 As final project supervisors can act assistant professors, associate professors and full professors from the Computer Science sub-department within the Mathematics and Computer Science department.
-Furthermore, as final project supervisors of DSiE students can assistant professors, associate professors and full professors from the Statistics group of the Mathematics sub-department within the Mathematics and Computer Science department.
+Furthermore, as final project supervisors of DSiE students can assistant professors, associate professors and full professors from the Statistics group of the Mathematics sub-department within the Mathematics and Computer Science department within the Mathematics and Computer Science department.
 If you are in doubt how to choose the graduation supervisor please consider contacting your mentor.